ibm-cloud-docs/Cloudant/query/cloudant-query.md

 a conversion between the two formats takes place.

 In the following example,
-the JSON query approximates to the English phrase, "Match if the age expressed as a number is greater than five and less than or equal to infinity."
+the JSON query approximates to the English phrase, `Match if the age expressed as a number is greater than five and less than or equal to infinity.`
 The Lucene query corresponds to that phrase, where the text `_3a` within the field name corresponds to the `age:number` field, and is an example of the document content expansion that was mentioned earlier.